Petros626/GTTL-dataset/README.md

 In principle, it is possible to configure the camera for the (**picamera2**) library using a `tuning_file`.
 These files are .json files which allow to adjust the adjustable parameters for the specific camera model.
 The parameters have been determined specifically for each camera sensor, so that a manual calibration (chapter 6 https://datasheets.raspberrypi.com/camera/raspberry-pi-camera-guide.pdf) is normally not necessary.
 If you do, you can consult the documentation of the parameters and experiment with them yourself.

+The adjustment of the camera used with this `tuning_file` offers a lot of adjustment, but you cannot fix lens distortion like radial/tangential distortion with it.
+For this purpose, however, the special camera calibration using OpenCV can be used.
+Thus it is theoretically possible to use the tuning parameters as well as the non-distortion for the camera recording.

 ## Use